Magnetic Island

 Magnetic Island features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 58.9% of all households, including 11.8% couples with children, 37.6% couples without children, and 8.2% single parent families.
-Non-family households make up the remaining 41.1%, with lone person households at 36.4% and group households comprising 4.8%.
+Non-family households constitute the remaining 41.1%, with lone person households at 36.4% and group households comprising 4.8%.
 The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households